vlapozidis/HR-Analytics/README.md

-# HR Analytics Dashboard – Power BI
+# HR Analytics – Power BI

 This project is an **HR Analytics Dashboard** built in Power BI to analyze employee data, attrition, and workforce insights.
 The goal is to empower HR and management teams with actionable insights that support decision-making around employee retention, engagement, and compensation.